 By then U.S. sales of Isuzu’s cars (and European sales too) had slowed to a trickle, and the brand had become far better known for trucks.
 Gradually, the make abandoned cars in various export markets to focus exclusively on SUVs, and even in Japan Isuzu’s car lineup gradually winnowed into rebadged, reworked Hondas, courtesy of a new partnership at home.

-We’ll have to give those other Isuzus some love in the not too distant future, but we spied the red RS twin-cam seen in this post delivering pizza like it was still 1989 early in the summer of 2021, and had to tell this tale to suite.
+We’ll have to give those other Isuzus some love in the not too distant future, but we spied the red RS twin-cam seen in this post delivering pizza like it was still 1989 early in the summer of 2021, and had to tell this tale to suit.